zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 ```

 The `%luts` argument should be a tensor with M dimension, where the first M-1 dimensions are broadcastable with the N dimensions of the encrypted tensor,
-and where the last dimension dimension is equals to `2^p` where `p` is the width of the encrypted integers.
+and where the last dimension dimension is equal to `2^p` where `p` is the width of the encrypted integers.

 Examples:
 ```mlir